quix-it/quix-quang/projects/quang/overlay/popover/README.md

 ## Notes

-This component extends the `QuangBaseOverlayComponent` and inherits its features, such as dynamic positioning and styling.
+This component is used via the `[quangPopover]` directive and extends the `QuangBaseOverlayComponent`, inheriting features such as dynamic positioning and styling.
+The popover content is always provided as a `TemplateRef`.